Scottish Shortbread Recipe: Using only 4 Ingredients | MomJunky | NewsBreak Original

 When I lived in Florida, I drank it more when she came to visit.
 So, I would dust off the electric kettle and bring out her china cup.
 She won’t let me heat up the water in the microwave as I do!
 That is against the British law of tea drinking.

 Drinking tea is what she loves, but it quickly became something we could bond over--just mother and daughter.
-We savor our time spent together sipping on Bigelow; it's become our own little tradition.
+We savor our time spent together sipping on English Tea; it's become our own little tradition.

 Keeping A Christmas Tradition with Shortbread